-FERN won a second James Beard Foundation Award for our story, “The Quinoa Quarrel: Who Owns The Greatest Superfood?”
-Written by Lisa Hamilton, the story appeared with original photography, also by Hamilton, in Harper’s Magazine.
-FERN, Harper’s and Hamilton took home the award for best reporting in the category of Food Politics, Policy and the Environment.
+FERN won a James Beard Foundation Award for the story with Harpers Magazine, “The Quinoa Quarrel: Who Owns The Greatest Superfood?”
+Reporter Lisa Hamilton not only wrote this story, but she produced original photography for it.
+The piece took home the Beard award for best reporting in the category of “Food Politics, Policy and the Environment.”

 IACP Food Writing Award

 FERN took home an IACP Award for “Writing that Makes a Difference” thanks to Barry Estabrook’s story, “Antibiotics in your food: What’s causing the rise in antibiotic-resistant bacteria in our food supply and why you should buy antibiotic-free food.”
 The story was produced with our media partner, Eating Well.

 Nominations and Acknowledgments for Story on Antibiotics Resistance

 Marilyn McKenna’s story with FERN and Medium.com, “Imagining a Post-Antibiotics Future,” was nominated for a James Beard Foundation Award in the category of “Food, Politics, Policy and the Environment.”
 Her piece details how antibiotics are growing impotent, and as a result, medicine, agriculture and everyday life could look very different if we lose these drugs entirely.
 The story was also included in the anthology “The Best American Science and Nature Writing 2014.”